bakpakin/Fennel/setup.md

 You may want to use Git to install if:

-* You want to use a version that hasn't been released yet.
+* You want to use a version that hasn't been released yet
-* You want to contribute changes to Fennel.
+* You want to contribute changes to Fennel
-* You have Git installed and don't want to bother with another system.
+* You have Git installed and don't want to bother with another system

+To install:

+1. Change to the directory where you keep source checkouts (eg `~/src`)
-Run `git clone https://github.com/bakpakin/Fennel` in a shell.
-This will create a directory called "Fennel" in your current directory.
+2. Run `git clone https://github.com/bakpakin/Fennel` in a shell

-At this time it's recommended to add the "Fennel" directory to your shell's `$PATH` in order to be able to run the `fennel` command from anywhere.
+3. Change directories with `cd Fennel`
+4. Run `make fennel` to compile Fennel into a standalone script
+5. Copy or link `fennel` to a location on your shell's `$PATH` (eg `~/bin` or `/usr/local/bin`)

 ## Using LuaRocks to download Fennel